ssss1029/newssight/README.md

  - Looks for POST parameters: `username` and `password`.
 Login, cookie creation, and session handling are handled by Passport.js

 GET `/api/articles/homepage`
- - Returns all the top articles that belong on the homepage organized by entities and sorted by mmost salient.
+ - Returns all the top articles that belong on the homepage organized by entities and sorted by most salient.
     ```json
     [
         [